Cuevman81/HMS_Smoke_PM25_Analysis_App/README.md

 ## Installation

-To run this Shiny app locally, follow these steps:
+To run this Shiny app locally in R Studio, follow these steps:

 1. ### Cloning the Repository and Navigating into It in R